1880 Zagreb earthquake

 The 1880 earthquake which struck Zagreb, and is also known as The Great Zagreb earthquake, occurred with a moment magnitude of 6.3 on 9 November 1880.
 Its epicenter was in the Medvednica mountain north of Zagreb.
-Although only one person was killed in the earthquake, it destroyed or damaged many buildings.
+Although only one person was killed in the earthquake, it destroyed or damaged many buildings and spurred a renovation program in the city's historic center.
+It remained the most severe quake to hit the city for 140 years, until the 2020 Zagreb earthquake.

 Events

 According to the Zagreb Meteorological Station data, the earthquake struck at 07:33 AM CET and was followed by a series of tremors of smaller intensity.
 Contemporary records say that 3,800 outgoing tickets were sold at the Zagreb Main Station within the first 24 hours of the initial earthquake, as many locals sought to leave the city for Vienna, Ljubljana, Graz, and other Austro-Hungarian cities in the vicinity of Zagreb.

 City authorities formed a commission to assess the damage, and their official report said that a total of 1,758 buildings were affected (not counting churches and state-owned buildings), out of which 485 were heavily damaged.

-Croatian Academy of Sciences and Arts organized documenting of damaged buildings by prominent Zagreb photographer Ivan Standl.
+The Zagreb-based Yugoslav Academy of Sciences and Arts (JAZU) commissioned a survey of damaged buildings by prominent local photographer Ivan Standl.

-The most prominent building damaged was Zagreb Cathedral, which then underwent a thorough reconstruction led by Hermann Bollé.However, the damage brought by the earthquake spurred construction and many historic buildings in the Lower Town area of the city were built in the following years.
+The most prominent building damaged was Zagreb Cathedral, which then underwent a thorough reconstruction led by Hermann Bollé.
+However, the damage brought by the earthquake spurred construction and many historic buildings in the Lower Town area of the city were built in the following years.